Mickael-Roger/aws-architect/aws.md

 Troubleshooting :
 If an instance in a placement group is stopped, it continues to be a member of the placement once it started again.
 It can have a placement problem "insufficient capacity".
 That's why AWS suggest launching all the required instances within the the placement group in a single request

+# VPC
+## Design
+A VPC is a private network.
+Each VPC must have an internet gateway attached to it.

+A VPC :
+- Is attached to only one region
+- Spans multiple availability zones in the region
+- Contains a DNS server, but you can run your own by changing the DHCP option in the VPC configuration

+Private Network features:
+- Private and public subnets
+- Scalable architecture
+- Ability to extend on premise network through VPN
+- Ability to configure routes between subnets
+- Ability to configure an internet gateway for resources inside the VPC
+- Layered security
+   - Instance level security : Security Group
+   - Subnet level network ACL : Firewall Rules

+## Internet Gateway
+It's a service that connect our VPC to the Internet Provides NAT translation

+Must be attached to a VPC to provide internet access to instance

+## Route tables
+?????

+## VPC Security
+### NACLs : Network Access Control List
+Operate at subnet level and allow all traffic by default.
+Attached to a subnet

+Stateless, so return traffic need an outbound rule.

+Generally not use for general use case.
+SG is prefered

+### Security Group
+Security Group are stateful.
+There is no deny rule to Security Group because there is an implicit deny at the end.
+Only Allow traffic has to be defined.

 # Services
 ## Route 53